mpume-shangase/SC-300-Lab-Series/labs/lab01-tenant-config/README.md

 Go through this checklist and confirm each item:

-- [ ] Tenant name changed to IAM Lab Corp
+- [ ] Tenant name changed to Teach Rich
 - [ ] Technical contact email set
 - [ ] Users can register applications: No
 - [ ] Restrict non-admin users from creating tenants: Yes